Honeywell ARGUS: Macros and Subroutines

 This would request the assembler to insert the ARGUS text of macro “macroname” at that point.
-This was done during at an early stage of assembly before the ARGUS was translated to machine code.
+This was done at an early stage of assembly before the ARGUS was translated to machine code.
 There were quite a few macros in the standard library (held on its own tape) and customers could add more.
 The macros GET and PUT would get an item from the input tape buffer or put an item into the output tape buffer, reading or writing a record as appropriate.

 There were two types of subroutine.
 One was entirely written in ARGUS.
 Here is an example, using the subroutine SUBA:

 The other type of subroutine was delivered in machine language with a Macro wrapper.
 It was normally written by Honeywell staff.
 The Macro used the command GOSUB to call the subroutine.

 Floating Point Commands

 The Honeywell 1800 had an optional Floating Point Adaptor for scientific computing.
 There was a set of commands for it.
 These commands were also available in simulation form if the hardware did not include the adaptor but this was not recommended for regular use.
 The ARGUS floating point commands were the same regardless of whether there was an adaptor.
 In its absence, ARGUS would supply a machine language simulation of true floating point operation.